• Skip to main content

 Ohio District 5 Area Agency on Aging

+We, the Marion County Council on Aging, are confused with the Area Agency on Aging routinely.
+We are separate agencies.
 The Ohio District 5 Area Agency on Aging (AAA) is a private non-profit agency designated by the State of Ohio to administer State and Federal funds, as well as other grant funds.
-Located in Mansfield, the AAA covers nine counties in north central Ohio, including Marion County.
+Located in Ontario, the AAA covers nine counties in north central Ohio, including Marion County.
 Below is a summary of their programs.
-The AAA can be contacted by calling 1-800-860-5799.
+The AAA can be contacted by calling 1-800-860-5799 or 419-524-4144.

 PASSPORT